ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/10-Checking_PDB_Files.md

       46
 ~~~
 {: .output}
+The '^' expression matches beginning of line.
 We used the "grep" command to find all lines beginning with the word "HETATM" and then we sent these lines to the character counting command "wc".
 The output tells us that the downloaded PDB file contains 46 non-protein atoms.
 In this case, they are just oxygen atoms of the crystal water molecules.
 In general PDB files may contain solvents, ions, lipid molecules, protein cofactors, e.t.c.
 In some cases, these extra components are essential for protein function and should be included in the simulation, while in other cases they were added to facilitate crystallization and are not important.
 In this introductory lesson, we will ignore non-polymer compounds.

 Let's select only protein atoms from the downloaded PDB file and save them in the new file "protein.pdb".
 Let's  use the molecular visualization and analysis program [VMD](https://www.ks.uiuc.edu/Research/vmd/) to carry out this task.

 To make a program available we need to load its module.
 After the module is loaded we can start using the program:
 ~~~
-module load StdEnv/2020 intel vmd vmd
+module load StdEnv/2020 gcc vmd vmd
 ~~~
 {: .bash}